-and the processes within a biological system that use or transform them.
 Metabolites are small molecules that can be intermediate or end products in a chemical process.
 Metabolomics has been an “emerging field” for the past five decades and has come to the forefront in the past few years as a powerful set of tools for studying organisms.
 As one of the “omics”, it finds a natural connection with genomics, proteomics, and the other related disciplines.
 Metabolomics affords insight into the physiological status of an organism.
 In a similar vein, the metabolome refers to the set of these metabolites within a biological system.

 Some metabolites are familiar to many people, and include amino acids, sugars, vitamins, fatty acids, etc. Metabolites also include external (exogenous) compounds such as medications, toxins, components of foods, etc. In considering why metabolomics is so relevant to health status, consider that current diagnostic techniques rely on population norms and therefore are not specific to individuals.
 In that sense, available diagnostics are not personalized medicine.

-Metabolomics has identified, characterized, and cataloged 100s-1000s of compounds in humans that can be linked to specific metabolic processes.
+Metabolomics has identified, characterized, and cataloged thousands of compounds in humans that can be linked to specific metabolic processes.
 Many of these processes can be further linked to health and disease states.
 Currently these metabolites can be measured through in vitro (ex vivo) NMR and Mass Spectrometry (MS).

 Precise characterization and separation of the many compounds require expensive equipment with high resolution and highly repeatable sample preparation techniques.
 ViBo Health is working to change how, when and where we are able to track our metabolites.

-To better understand the concepts of precision and personalized healthcare, it is helpful to start with how conventional healthcare works.
 In general, healthcare relies on population studies to set normal ranges for various diagnostics.
 The diagnosis of a disease (or lack of one) relies on observation, testing and imaging of a patient and then comparison of the results with population norms.
 Biological systems are complex and “normal” for a given organism can often be well outside of population norms.
 Medications, stress, and other factors can also drive particular test results well outside of normal without there necessarily being an underlying disease.
 Perhaps more importantly, when therapeutics are used, the response of individual can deviate substantially from “normal”.
 Genetic factors, for instance, can mean that a given therapeutic is useless for a particular person.
 Under conventional healthcare, diagnosis and treatment is based on norms and then further observation of a person’s response.
 Under personalized healthcare, diagnosis and treatment is tailored to the individual and is often based on genomic, proteomic, and other individual information.

 Similarly, precision healthcare is often used interchangeably with personalized healthcare.
 However, it is generally accepted that precision healthcare refers to targeting treatments based on genomics and other data to groups best suited to those treatments.